-1. International Professional Practices Framework (IPPF)
+International Professional Practices Framework (IPPF)

-- a.
-The Institute of Internal Auditors (The IIA) defines the mission of internal audit as follows: - 1) "To enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight." - 2) Facilitating the achievement of this mission is the IPPF. - b.
-The IPPF organizes The IIA's authoritative guidance so that it is accessible and strengthens The IIA as a global standard setter. - c.
+The Institute of Internal Auditors (The IIA) defines the mission of internal audit as follows:

+- "To enhance and protect organizational value by providing risk-based and objective assurance, advice, and insight." - Facilitating the achievement of this mission is the IPPF.

 The IPPF contains mandatory guidance and recommended guidance.